-Here you need to enter the pulse width (as a percentage) beneath which the solenoid valve will close completely.
+Here you need to enter the pulse width (as a percentage) beneath which the solenoid valve will close completely. - Only used for the Boost PID control

 Start RPM:

 Here you can enter the rpm at which the control may activate.
 This helps avoid unnecessary operation of the solenoid valve at low revs.